 900K Deaths - 360K People Impacted -

-Behind heart disease and cancer (and COVID-19 if we're counting).
+Behind heart disease, cancer, and COVID-19.
 These errors include patient misdiagnosis, incorrect prescription of a drug or procedure, and hospital based infections.
 Most people will be subject to at least one diagnostic error during their lifetime.
 These errors often go unreported.

 250K Deaths - 328M People Impacted - $750B Spending